risc0/risc0/website/api/generating-proofs/local-proving.md

 ### Apple Metal

 On MacOS, when using a machine with Apple Silicon (such as the M-series Macbooks), RISC Zero will use the integrated [Metal][apple-metal] compute cores.
-No options need to be configured to take advantage of acceraltion through use of Metal.
+No options need to be configured to take advantage of acceleration through the use of Metal.

 [Bonsai]: ./remote-proving.md
 [apple-metal]: https://developer.apple.com/metal/